-Getting on a ballot requires petitioning -- collecting a minimum number of signatures from eligible voters.
-The next chance to petition for Kings County Democratic Committee (County Committee) is from June 5, 2018 until July 12, 2018.
-You cannot collect petition signatures before or after that window.
+Getting on a ballot requires petitioning - collecting a minimum number of signatures from eligible voters.
+Petitioning season in 2018 ran from June 5 to July 12.
+The next chance to petition for Kings County Democratic Committee (County Committee) is in June 2020.
 You must use specific forms and collect signatures only from Democrats who are registered in the Assembly District where you live.
 The minimum requirement is to collect signatures from 5% of the registered Democrats in your Election District.
 As the number of voters in each Election District varies, the number of signatures required varies by each Election District, but it's usually somewhere between 30 and 60 signatures.

 Petitioning is not an easily accessible activity.
 We need to change that.
 But in the meantime, if you are not able to petition, please email us at email@example.com and we will connect you with a petitioning partner.
 We want to make County Committee accessible to all, and we are committed to providing accommodations to people with disabilities or life circumstances that make petitioning untenable.